ppy/osu-wiki/news/2024/2024-05-29-osu-catch-world-cup-2024-round-of-32-recap.md

 ---

 Thank you very much for tuning into this week's osu!catch World Cup recap.
-As always, if you are curious about the full tournament details, the [official wiki page](/wiki/Tournaments/TWC/2024) has you covered, and you can catch (pun intended) the streams live over on the [osulive](https://www.twitch.tv/osulive) Twitch channel!
+As always, if you are curious about the full tournament details, the [official wiki page](/wiki/Tournaments/TWC/2024) has you covered, and you can *catch* the streams live over on the [osulive](https://www.twitch.tv/osulive) Twitch channel!

 —ElSkeffe